novnc/noVNC/README.md

 Unless you are using a VNC server with support for WebSockets connections (such as [x11vnc/libvncserver](http://libvncserver.sourceforge.net/)), you need to use a WebSockets to TCP socket proxy.
 There is a python proxy included ('websockify').
-One advantage of using the proxy is that it has builtin support for SSL/TLS encryption (i.e.
-"wss://").

 ### Quick Start